 Any kind of smell coming from your boiler should be investigated as soon as possible.

 The gas itself is odourless (which makes it even more dangerous) but stops the boiler burning properly.
 And that creates the bad smell.
 If you suspect a gas leak, get help immediately.

 The older a boiler gets, the less efficient it becomes.
 So it could be time for a new one.
 When you’re looking at boiler types, find one with a modern condensing system.
 They tend to be the most efficient.

 If your boiler’s leaking, internal parts may be disintegrating.
 Or it could be loose piping.
 Either way get it looked at quickly.
 With Local Heroes, it’s easy to find a boiler engineer near you.

 Whirring, clanging, clicking and clacking are not sounds you want to hear from your boiler.
 It could be any number of things from a broken valve to general wear and tear.
 Again, get it looked at as soon as you can.

 If the worst comes to the worst, don’t worry

 There’s a lot of dramatic talk around broken boilers.
 But buying a new one and installing it might not be as expensive as you think.

 At Local Heroes, we do everything we can to find people the right boilers at the best possible prices.
 We offer top, high-quality boiler brands, including Worcester Bosch, Ideal and Vaillant, and we have some very cost-effective deals up our sleeve.
-Like getting a brand-new Glow-worm Essential Combi 28kW from just £1,099 or an Ideal Logic Combi 30kW from £1,199 (both with a two year warranty).
+Like getting a brand-new Ideal Logic Combi 24kW from £1,700 (with a two year warranty).